Mycobacterial cervical lymphadenitis: Signs and symptoms

 The most usual signs and symptoms are the appearance of a chronic, painless mass in the neck, which is persistent and usually grows with time.
 The mass is referred to as a "cold abscess", because there is no accompanying local color or warmth and the overlying skin acquires a violaceous (bluish-purple) color.
 NTM infections do not show other notable constitutional symptoms, but scrofula caused by tuberculosis is usually accompanied by other symptoms of the disease, such as fever, chills, malaise and weight loss in about 43% of the patients.
 As the lesion progresses, skin becomes adhered to the mass and may rupture, forming a sinus and an open wound.
 The fatal outcome some patients experienced in earlier times was due to a cheese-like presentation of the lungs and the King's Evil lesions.
 It was also associated with pulmonary tuberculosis.

 Cervical lymphadenitis is commonly caused by an infection of mycobacteria in the head region.
 This disease is very inconsistent; cases can have different laboratory findings.
 Sometimes the disease can occur due to tuberculosis disease.
 However it is vital that, on a case-by-case basis, it is determined whether the cause is tuberculous or nontuberculous mycobacteria, as treatment often differs between the two forms.

 Diagnosis

 Diagnosis is usually performed by needle aspiration biopsy or excisional biopsy of the mass and the histological demonstration of stainable acid-fast bacteria in the case of infection by M. tuberculosis (Ziehl–Neelsen stain), or the culture of NTM using specific growth and staining techniques.

 Pathology

 The classical histologic pattern of scrofula features caseating granulomas with central acellular necrosis (caseous necrosis) surrounded by granulomatous inflammation with multinucleated giant cells.
 Although tuberculous and non tuberculosis lymphadenitis are morphologically identical, the pattern is somewhat distinct from other causes of bacterial lymphadenitis.

 Treatment

 17th century

-King's Evil was known as a frequent disorder in the 17th century, and was believed to be caused by bad blood coagulating in spongy organs such as the thyroid and the lymph nodes.
-A Hippocratic treatise stated that King's Evil was caused by an accumulation of phlegm that resulted in an imbalance of the four bodily humours (blood, bile, lymph, and phlegm).
+King's Evil, as the disease was historically called, was known as a frequent disorder in the 17th century, and was believed to be caused by bad blood coagulating in spongy organs such as the thyroid and the lymph nodes.
+Physicians also believed the disease could be inherited and could result from parents' untreated venereal infections.